itspriddle/josh.fail/_posts/2019-10-30-useful-git-configs-and-aliases.markdown

 ### Default `--pretty` format

-For things like `git log`, `git show`, etc, I like to keep things simple an concise, so I set the following:
+For things like `git log`, `git show`, etc, I like to keep things simple and concise, so I set the following:

 ```